 States, federal governments, and private institutions provide educational financing options for students and parents.
 Selecting a plan that best meets your family’s needs requires extensive research.
 The goal of this section is to provide a general overview of the different financing options available to students.

 All U.S. citizens and eligible non-citizens can borrow from the Direct Stafford Loan program.
 Yearly amounts and borrowing terms vary based on the student’s demonstrated financial need.
 For more details on the options available, please see the “Links” section below.

 Perkins is a need-based revolving loan program sponsored by the federal government and managed by Bowdoin College.
 Like the Direct Stafford Loan program, eligible students must be U.S. citizens or eligible non-citizens.
 Please see the “Links” section below for more details.

 State and Private Student Loans:

 Generally, because of the lower interest rates, repayment options, and cancellation benefits, we advise students/parents to explore federal financing options before considering state-supported or private lending opportunities.
 However, many states provide attractive lending options for state residents and for students attending school in their state.
 For more information on options available to you from your home state, you need to contact the agency responsible for administering those programs.
-In Maine, students can contact the Maine Educational Loan Authority (FAME) for borrowing options and eligibility criteria.
+In Maine, students can contact the Maine Educational Loan Authority (MELA) for borrowing options and eligibility criteria.

 The best program for parents interested in financing all/part of their share of educational expenses will vary for each family.
 We suggest that you review all of the available options before choosing the program that best meets your family’s need for the student’s entire career at Bowdoin.
 For some, the most important factor will be the interest rates charged, while other families might be more concerned with the opportunity for flexible repayment terms.
 We advise that you carefully review the terms of each loan to ensure you understand your repayment responsibilities.